Varun4213-bibi/covid19-data-visualization/README.md

-# covid19-data-visualization
-A project analyzing covid-10 deaths using pandas and matplotlib
 # COVID-19 Data Visualization Project

 This project focuses on analyzing and visualizing COVID-19 data using Python libraries such as Pandas and Matplotlib.